uid100/JavaGUI/README.md

 Java Swing is a GUI widget toolkit for Java.
 It is part of Oracle's Java Foundation Classes (JFC) - an API for providing a graphical user interface for Java programs.
 Swing was developed to provide a more sophisticated set of GUI components than the earlier Abstract Window Toolkit (AWT).
 Swing components are platform-independent, meaning that they will look and behave the same on any platform that supports Java.
 Swing components are also lightweight, meaning that they do not consume a lot of system resources.
 Swing provides a wide variety of GUI components, including buttons, labels, text fields, menus, tables, and trees.
 Swing also supports a pluggable look and feel, which allows you to change the appearance of your Swing application without having to rewrite any code.
 Java Swing is a popular choice for developing graphical user interfaces for Java applications.
 It is used to develop a wide variety of applications, including desktop applications, web applications, and mobile applications.

-In this assignment you will implementing a simple fishing game that will have you explore many of the most common widgets in the Java Swing library.
-You will also be asked to consider coding the connection between the GUI and the code behind the scenes using the model-view-controller software design pattern.

   </details>

 [overview](#overview)